pote/chronicler/README.md

 ## The Basics

-The concept of Chronicler is simple: your application will be composed of **nodes** and **routes**, nodes group routes which represent both a set of matching conditions and the code to be executed if these conditions are met.
+The concept of Chronicler is simple: your application will be composed of **stories** and **routes**, stories group together routes which in turn  represent both a set of matching conditions and the code to be executed if these conditions are met.

 A very basic Chronicler application will look like this: